Your ultimate guide to Minimum Viable Product (+great examples)

 Minimum Viable Product (MVP) is useful product strategy that is loved and used by many lean startup practitioners around the world.
 Many entrepreneurs, however, end up with MVPs that don’t land anywhere near their expectations.
 Their MVPs have very low conversion rates and no paying customers.

 This Minimum Viable Product guide will be useful if you want to build a web product your early adopters will love.
-In addition to that, it is full with definitions, strategies and great MVP examples.
+In addition to that, it is packed with definitions, strategies and great MVP examples.
 How do you build your MVP?
 What are Concierge, Wizard of Oz and Piecemeal MVPs?
 What’s the difference between low-fidelity and high-fidelity Minimum Viable Products?
 What are great landing page MVP examples?
 It covers these and many other questions.

 Deconstructing your idea into a business canvas/business plan